NREL/ThermalNetwork/README.md

 # Usage

-This package is available via a command-line interface, intended to be used via URBANopt.
+This package has a command-line interface, intended to be used via URBANopt.
 To access the CLI directly, after installing call `thermalnetwork --help` for all the commands.

 # Developer installation